After a hot summer, hiring cools in September as employers add 263,000 jobs

 "The more people who come back to the labor market, the more likely we'll see some loosening in hiring conditions and a continuation of these steady gains," said Richardson.

 August saw a big influx of new and returning workers, as nearly 800,000 people joined or rejoined the labor force.
-Friday's report shows that trend did not continue in September, as the workforce shrank by 57,000.
+That trend did not continue into September, however.
+Friday's report shows the workforce shrank last month by 57,000, which is why the unemployment rate declined.

 "If the health impact of COVID-19 continues to diminish, I am optimistic that more workers will reenter the labor force," Fed governor Lisa Cook said Thursday.
 "But there is a risk that labor supply remains below its pre-pandemic trend."